 For a bigger dog – just walk slowly around it – and away from it.
 Facing it all the time so you don’t lose a chunk of your bottom while turned around.

-Luckily there aren’t many killer dogs here – rottweilers, shephards, pit bulls… these are usually locked up behind fences.
-But, there are some and extreme caution is recommended for those.
+Luckily there aren’t many killer dogs here – rottweilers, shepherds, pit bulls… these are usually locked up behind fences.
+But, there are some, and extreme caution is recommended for those.

-Invariably you’ll be chased from the side by a dimwit dog or dogs that think chasing motorbikes or bicycles is a good way to have fun.
+Invariably you’ll be chased from the side by a dimwit dog or dogs that think chasing motorbikes or bicycles is an excellent way to have fun.
 It has happened to me countless times.
 I’ve not been bit, having been pretty aware of the constant threat.